Minibattle/WinDeckOS/README.md

 # WinDeckOS [Version 1.1]
 Simplifying Windows on Steam Deck with a custom image that makes it feel much more like steamOS and includes many ease of use additions.
+#
+Some of the most noteable changes are:
+1. All steam deck drivers come pre-installed
+2. It starts with the same UI steamOS uses, so you can keep the console like experience and still get the better compatibility windows brings.
+Best of both worlds.
+3. Sleep mode is fully working here
+4. The WiFi driver is greatly improved due to the usage of the [RTKiller driver](https://github.com/ryanrudolfoba/SteamDeckWindowsFixForWiFi)
+5. A whole bunch of other quality of life stuff, a full list can be found [here](https://drive.google.com/file/d/1fPM4LSM65I5WNBEaw7nCKSlL4Tl3zcg4/view?usp=drive_link)

 # Video Tutorial
 [A video showcasing how to install WinDeckOS can be found here:](https://youtu.be/MZkqbHMyqsI) and if that video is taken down, [then you can find it here](https://drive.google.com/file/d/1rKiU0uRroSsQrylyUChOw32mEfZ6DDlP/view?usp=sharing)